foodsafetylab/Kim-2024-PoultrySalmonellaModels/README.md

 Include citation here.

 ## License
-This project is licensed under the [Name of license].
-Please see the [LICENSE](/LICENSE) file for details.
+This project's code is licensed under the GNU General Public License v3.0 and dataset is licensed the Creative Commons Attribution Share Alike 4.0 International license.
+Please see the [LICENSE.code](/LICENSE.code) and [LICENSE.dataset](/LICENSE.dataset) files for details.

 ## Acknowledgements
 Both Stasiewicz and Wiedmann are members of a Coalition for Poultry Safety Reform which includes volunteer members from the poultry industry, consumer groups, and academics.